 In accordance with our Articles, our Board is divided into three classes of approximately equal size.
-The members of each class are elected to serve a three-year term with the term of office of each class ending in successive years.
+The members of each class are elected to serve a threeyear term with the term of office of each class ending in successive years.
 Tassos Gianakakos and Neil Kumar are the Class I directors whose terms expire at the Annual Meeting.
+After discussion among the members of the Board, and upon the review and recommendation of the nominating and corporate governance committee, the Board determined not to re-nominate Mr. Kumar for election by shareholders at the Annual Meeting and, accordingly, Mr. Kumar's term will expire at the Annual Meeting.
+The decision not to re-nominate Mr. Kumar was not a product of any disagreement with him or other event or circumstance which would have disqualified him from service on the Board.
+The Company is grateful to Mr. Kumar for his commitment and service to the Company.

-Upon the review and recommendation of the nominating and corporate governance committee, the Board has nominated Tassos Gianakakos and Neil Kumar for re-election to the Board as our Class I director nominees at the Annual Meeting.
+Upon the review and recommendation of the nominating and corporate governance committee, the Board has nominated Tassos Gianakakos and Michael Henderson as our Class I director nominees for election to the Board at the Annual Meeting.
 Mr. Gianakakos has served as a member of our Board since August 2020.
-Dr. Kumar has served as a member of our Board since October 2019.
-Mr. Gianakakos and Dr. Kumar were nominated to our Board pursuant to the Director Nomination Agreement, as described under "Certain Relationships and Related Party Transactions-Director Nomination Agreement."
-In accordance with the terms of the Director Nomination Agreement, each of Mr. Gianakakos and Dr. Kumar has been nominated for and has agreed to stand for re-election to our Board to serve as a Class I director of our Company for three years and until their successors are elected and qualified or until their earlier death, resignation or removal.
-Additional information about each of Mr. Gianakakos and Dr. Kumar, including their backgrounds and qualifications to serve on our Board, is provided under "Corporate Governance - Class I Director Nominees" below.
+Dr. Henderson is not currently a member of our Board, and his Board service would commence upon his election at the Annual Meeting.
+Mr. Gianakakos and Dr. Henderson were nominated to our Board pursuant to the Director Nomination Agreement, as described under "Certain Relationships and Related Party Transactions-Director Nomination Agreement."
+In accordance with the terms of the Director Nomination Agreement, each of Mr. Gianakakos and Dr. Henderson has been nominated for and has agreed to stand for election to our Board to serve as a Class I director of our Company for three years and until their successors are elected and qualified or until their earlier death, resignation or removal.
+Additional information about each of Mr. Gianakakos and Dr. Henderson, including their backgrounds and qualifications to serve on our Board, is provided under "Corporate Governance - Class I Director Nominees" below.